sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 ```

 We on the SunPy blog {ref}`rarely miss the opportunity <2024-04-03-eclipse>` to talk [about a solar eclipse](https://github.com/sunpy/solar-eclipse/).
-So when we saw the stunning photos taken by the astronauts on Artemis II, we wanted to use SunPy to compare them to other photos of the solar corona.
+So when we saw the stunning photos taken by the astronauts during the Artemis II mission, we wanted to use SunPy to compare them to other photos of the solar corona.
 We highly recommend watching the recording of the eclipse <a href="https://youtu.be/dS9qqzSF3mI?si=NFfli3b7f0tYoVDP&t=1683">on YouTube</a>; the reactions and descriptions of the astronauts are worth it.

 Amongst the many amazing photos downlinked during the mission was this image of the solar eclipse: